openwallet-foundation/OID4VC-due-diligence-tf/README.md

 This task force will investigate the specifications belonging to the OID4VC family thoroughly, gather information about the needs of implementers, check the existing implementations, identify gaps, and come up with a plan how OWF projects can enable OID4VC implementations.

-## Objectives
+## Objectives & Goals

+- Bring existing or new code for OID4VC to OWF
+_Create a plan for hosting implementations, if no codebase can be migrate then create a plan for suitable OID4VC implementations at OWF_
+- Survey interested implementers needs
+_Understand what implementers are seeking for_
 - Deep dive into the specifications and profiles
-- Survey interested implementers needs
 - Survey existing implementations
-- Contacting the (potential) implementors to see whether they'd be open for hosting their work at OWF in an open development model
 - Foster and facilitate ecosystems for OID4VC protocol family implementations
+_Create an environment for implementers to demonstrate their implementation to the audience_
+- Contacting the (potential) implementors to see whether they'd be open for hosting their work at OWF in an open development model [x]
 - Coordinate automated test events and provide interoperability tests
-- Create a plan for hosting implementations, if no codebase can be migrate then create a plan for suitable OID4VC implementations at OWF

 ## List of Deliverables or Work Products